Orionagappe/MistTracker/Mist V0009.md

-calculateLineOrientation // Compute orientation of lines for nD arrangement (for GPU or CPU) getSessionId           // Generate unique session identifier (user + timestamp) initViewport           // Initialize the viewport with current state and user input renderViewport         // Render the viewport using current state and visible items (for Vulkan/OpenGL) selectTimeIndex        // Select a time index from the primary line selectCategory         // Select a category from the categories for the selected time index selectItem             // Select an item from the items for the selected category
+calculateLineOrientation // Compute orientation of lines for nD arrangement (for GPU or CPU) getSessionId           // Generate unique session identifier (user + timestamp) initViewport           // Initialize the viewport with current state and user input renderViewport         // Render the viewport using current state and visible items (for GPU or CPU) selectTimeIndex        // Select a time index from the primary line selectCategory         // Select a category from the categories for the selected time index selectItem             // Select an item from the items for the selected category